rajangithub0/cssclass/README.md

-use the css grid and flex how its work.
+class first basic introduction of cascading style sheet . se the css grid and flex how its work.
 USING FLEX TO ALINE THE ITEMS
 use flex to create a box and give margin and padding arrange the box with flex also use grid